hiamsevval/Top-10-Frequent-Words/README.md

 This is a C++ console application which reads files from Reuters-21578 documents collection appeared on the Reuters newswire in 1987 and find Top 10 frequent words used in the newswire articles.

 Collection is distributed in 22 files.
-Each of the first 21 files contain 1000 document, while the last one contains 578 documents.
+Each of the first 21 files contain 1000 documents, while the last one contains 578 documents.
 First file name is reut2-000.sgm and the last one is reut2-021.sgm.

 Each article starts with \<REUTERS TOPIC=??
 LEWISSPLIT=??
 CGISPLIT=??
 OLDID=??
 NEWID=??> where "??" are filled with appropriate fashion and ends with a "close tag" \</REUTERS>.